 Typical places are Disney (Land and Sea), USJ, and FUJIKYUU, but please remember these 3 are merely the tip of the iceberg.
 We have tons more!

-For the same reasons mentioned above, university is the great time to go on trips and explore Japan and other counties.
+For the same reasons mentioned above, during university, it’s a great time to go on trips and explore Japan and other countries.
 Gap years are not common in Japan, so students here make the best of the holidays they have.
 There are countless discount offers for travel, with major discounts for students!

 Considering all that I have mentioned above, I hope it isn’t hard for you to imagine that Japanese university students do their best to make the most of their time in college.

-Just follow their lead to the places they frequent, and you will surely have the best time of your life in Japan while studying here.
+Just follow them to the places they frequently go to, and you will surely have the best time of your life in Japan while studying here.
 If you are studying in Japan, make this the best time of your life as well!!